Cameron-Savage123/Cameron-Savage123/README.md

 -**Situation**: I completed the Professional Networking exercise to build awareness of how to establish meaningful industry connections.

--**Task**: The task was to research and create a professional online presence while identifying strategies for engaging with potential mentors and employers.
+-**Task**: The task was to research and learn more about having a professional online presence while identifying strategies for engaging with potential mentors and employers.

--**Action**: I enhanced my LinkedIn profile, connected with IT professionals, and joined relevant groups focusing on software development and cybersecurity.
+-**Action**: I learnt more about the importance of having professional networking skills.
 I reflected on the importance of maintaining an authentic and proactive digital footprint.

 -**Result**: I achieved 100/100.
 This process strengthened my understanding of professional networking as an essential tool for career growth and opportunity discovery.